Last updated on September 7th, 2021

 A few months back I wrote a post about the looming threat that Alaska’s Bristol Bay faced from an Environmental Protection Agency decision to phase out previous administration restrictions on mining operations in the bay’s watershed.

-At the time, local fishermen, conservation groups, and the local community in general feared that Bristol Bay’s natural renewable resources, including the bay’s prized sockeye salmon population on which so many depend, were in danger of being irrevocably damaged the EPA’s decision to withdraw certain important protections for the Bristol Bay watershed.
+At the time, local fishermen, conservation groups, and the local community, in general, feared that Bristol Bay’s natural renewable resources, including the bay’s prized sockeye salmon population on which so many depend, were in danger of being irrevocably damaged the EPA’s decision to withdraw certain important protections for the Bristol Bay watershed.

 Well, for the time being at least, everyone not on the side of mining interests can breathe a sigh of relief.
-You see, in a surprise move the EPA has reversed its decision and will not attempt remove the protections that were enacted in 2014 by the same agency to restrict mining in the region.
+You see, in a surprise move, the EPA has reversed its decision and will not attempt to remove the protections that were enacted in 2014 by the same agency to restrict mining in the region.

 What it means, at least for now, is that Pebble Limited Partnership, the subsidiary of Canadian mining interest Northern Dynasty Minerals, will not be able to go forward with its proposed Pebble Mine open-pit copper and gold mining project near the Bristol Bay headwaters.

 But to fully grasp the importance of this decision, we first have to understand the uniqueness and importance of Bristol Bay.

 Unique Ecosystem, Economic Value and a Way of Life

 As I stated months ago, Bristol Bay is a unique place for many reasons.
 This vast area of roughly 33 million acres in southwestern Alaska is home to hundreds of wildlife species as well as thousands of Native Alaskans, many of whose indigenous ancestors first came to the region some 4000 years ago for the sustenance that this abundant ecosystem offered.